run2bizdocs/documentation/en-us/docs/faq.md

 !!!
 Question "How to configure the automatic satisfaction survey response?"

-    The automatic response mechanism, which will answer automatically all service request satisfaction surveys, kicks in when the satisfaction survey is not filled out by the user within the deadline determined by the systems manager.
+    The automatic response mechanism, which will automatically answer all service request satisfaction surveys, is used when the satisfaction survey is not completed by the user within the deadline determined by the system manager.

-    To configure the automatic responses, proceed as instructed below:
+    To configure the automatic responses:

     1- Configure the following system parameters which determine the behavior of the automatic response mechanism:

-      - Parameter 139: Determines a deadline, in days, the user has to fill out the satisfaction survey, before it is automatically filled out by the system;
+      - Parameter 139: Determines a deadline, in days, the user has to fill out the satisfaction survey, before it is automatically completed by the system;

-      - Parameter 152: Default rating which will be attributed to surveys that have been automatically filled out.
+      - Parameter 152: Default rating which will be attributed to surveys that have been automatically completed.
 Options: EXCELLENT, GOOD, REGULAR, POOR;

       - Parameter 151: Activates or deactivates system automatic responses.
 Y to activate and N to deactivate.

     2- Access the Batch Processing feature (System > Batch Processing);

-    3- The batch processing entry screen will be displayed, fill out the fields:
+    3- The batch processing screen will be displayed, complete the fields:

        - Description: insert the description which will identify the processing.
 For example: "Automatic satisfaction survey response";